zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 Block declare statements are allowed and MUST be formatted as below.
 Note position of braces and spacing:

 ```php
 declare(ticks=1) {
     // some code
 }
 ```

-> ### Additional Zend Framework rules
->
-> There MUST be a single space after the namespace keyword.
->
-> There MAY NOT be a space around a namespace separator.
->
-> Import statements MUST be alphabetically sorted.
->
-> Functions and const keywords MUST be lowercase in import statements.
->
-> Unused import statements MUST be removed.
->
-> Superfluous leading backslash in import statements MUST be removed.
->
-> Fancy group import statements are not allowed.
->
-> Each import statements MUST be on its own line.
->
-> Import statements must be grouped (classes, functions, constants) and
-> MUST be separated by empty lines.
->
-> Import statements aliases for classes, traits, functions and constants
-> MUST be useful.
->
-> Classes, traits, interfaces, constants and functions MUST be imported.

 ## 4. Classes, Properties, and Methods